Zach Thomas: Legacy and honors

 In 2012, Thomas was inducted into the Miami Dolphins Honor Roll alongside his teammate Jason Taylor.
-He is currently one of two Miami Dolphins (the other being Jason Taylor) where his jersey number (#54), while not officially retired, has not been reissued since his retirement.
+He is one of two Miami Dolphins (the other being Jason Taylor) where his jersey number (#54), while not officially retired, has not been reissued since his retirement.
 Thomas became eligible for the Pro Football Hall of Fame for the first time in 2014.
 He became a semifinalist for the first time in 2019.
 He then reached being a finalist for election the next three years from 2020 to 2022.
 After being a finalist for a fourth consecutive year in his 10th overall year of eligibility, on February 9, 2023, Zach Thomas was elected to the Pro Football Hall of Fame, and was formally enshrined on August 5, 2023.

+In an interview with The Palm Beach Post, Thomas talked about having encountered auditory problems while in kindergarten.
+He had difficulties understanding differences in certain words.
+However, he credits his work ethic to starting at that time.
+He related how he had an alarm clock to go to bed in addition to one to wake up.
+“I knew if you’re going to be fresh the next day —you’re in a meeting room—then you’re going to focus better,” Thomas says.
+“That’s why I was getting nine or 10 hours of sleep.
+It was kind of a boring lifestyle, but I had an alarm clock to wake up and an alarm clock to go to bed, even.
+That alarm clock went off, I’m going to bed.”

 In September 2024, the Pampa, Texas ISD Board of Trustees honored Zach Thomas by formally renaming his Pampa, Texas High School football stadium to "Zach Thomas Stadium" at Harvester Field.